-2) Agreement for Investment, Construction, Management and Operation of CO Terminal at Laem Chabang Port
+2) Agreement for Investment, Construction, Management and Operation of C0 Terminal at Laem Chabang Port

 The Company and its subsidiary holds 20.00 percent of shares (with the right to holds up to 49.00 percent) in Laemchabang International Ro-Ro Terminal Limited ("LRT"), the manager and operator of C0 Terminal under the agreement-ending on August 31st, 2035 (with the right to extend the contract twice for another 10 years each time)-with PAT.
-The said agreement is a long-term contract and the remainder of the contract period is about 22 years, considered as a low risk.
-Besides, in the previous 8 years, LRT has strictly followed all regulations in the agreement and has never received any warning letters or penalty charge notices which will be given if we breach a condition in the agreement.
+The said agreement is a long-term contract and the remainder of the contract period is about 21 years with the extension option for 20 years, considered as a low risk.
+Besides, in the previous 9 years, LRT has strictly followed all regulations in the agreement and has never received any warning letters or penalty charge notices which will be given if we breach a condition in the agreement.
 LRT is confident that it is highly likely that LRT will be able to renew the agreement with PAT after the current one has ended.